timofeysie/xexenes/README.md

 Another [Todo example with a Redux boilerpate](https://github.com/akshayjp123/todo-with-react-hooks) that has the [following GitHub companion](https://medium.com/@akshayjpatil11/implementing-redux-architecture-using-react-hooks-39b47762a2fb).

 Steps to setup:
-1. Create a store with initialState, case 'PUT_DATA', case 'DONE_TODO' and a StoreProvider(props
+1. Create a store with initialState, case 'PUT_DATA', case 'DONE_TODO' and a StoreProvider.

 This article doesn't use TypeScript, so this is the first issue in the store.ts:
 ```